openconfig/ygnmi/README.md

 * exampleoc/\<module\>
     * For every YANG module (that defines at least one container) one Go package is generated.
     * Each package contains PathStructs: structs that represent a gNMI **path** that can queried or set.
-    * Each PathStruct has State() method that returns Query for path.
+    * Each PathStruct has a State() method that returns Query for path.
 It may also have a Config() method.
 * exampleoc/root
     * This package contains a special "fakeroot" struct.
-        * It is called the fakeroot because there is not YANG container that corresponds to this struct.
+        * It is called the fakeroot because there is no YANG container that corresponds to this struct.
     * The package also contains a batch struct.

 ## gNMI Client Library